Boris the Sprinkler

 Boris the Sprinkler is a punk rock band that formed in Green Bay, Wisconsin in 1992.
+Front man Rev. Nørb has been a regular fanzine columnist over a period of four decades, writing regularly for Maximum RocknRoll, Hit List, and Razorcake, among other national magazines.

 History

 Boris the Sprinkler was founded in Green Bay in 1992 by Reverend Nørb (vocals) and Paul #1 (guitar).
 Nørb and Paul (born Paul Schroder) initially played with Eric Lee (bass) and Ronny Johnny Kispert (drums); later members included Eric James (bass), Ric 6 (bass), and Paul 2 (drums).
 Nørb, who was born Norb Rozek, had previously written for the music magazines Sick Teen and Maximum Rocknroll.
 Nørb's lyrics and the band's style were self-consciously irreverent, tongue-in-cheek, and referential to other aspects of pop culture, influenced by punk rock groups such as The Dickies, The Rezillos, and The Ramones.
 The group often dressed in flamboyant styles such as "zebra-print tights and gold lamé body suits".

 Boris the Sprinkler released eight full-length albums over the period 1994-2000, including 1994's 8 Testicled Pogo Machine (which included a vocal cameo by Wesley Willis on its first track), 1998's End of the Century (which covered the Ramones album of the same name in its entirety), and two albums for Go-Kart Records, 1999's Suck and 2000's Gay.
 The group also released numerous EPs and singles, among them 1995's Mutant Pop release "Drugs and Masturbation" and 1996's "Kill the Ramones".